Gérard de Nerval: Assessments and legacy

 Goethe read Nerval's translation of Faust and called it "very successful", even claiming that he preferred it to the original.

 The composer Hector Berlioz relied on Nerval's translation of Faust for his work La damnation de Faust, which premiered in 1846.

 In 1867, Nerval's friend Théophile Gautier (1811–1872) wrote a touching reminiscence of him in "La Vie de Gérard" which was included in his Portraits et Souvenirs Littéraires (1875).

 For Marcel Proust, Nerval was one of the greatest writers of the nineteenth century.
-Proust especially admired Sylvie's exploration of time lost and regained, which would become one of Proust's deepest interests and the dominant theme of his magnum opus In Search of Lost Time.
+Proust especially admired Sylvies exploration of time lost and regained, which would become one of Proust's deepest interests and the dominant theme of his magnum opus In Search of Lost Time.
 Later, André Breton named Nerval a precursor of Surrealist art, which drew on Nerval's forays into the significance of dreams.
 For his part, Antonin Artaud compared Nerval's visionary poetry to the work of Hölderlin, Nietzsche and Van Gogh.

 In 1945, at the end of the Second World War and after a long illness, the Swiss psychiatrist and psychoanalyst Carl Jung delivered a lecture in Zürich on Nerval's Aurélia which he regarded as a work of "extraordinary magnitude".
 Jung described Nerval's memoir as a cautionary tale (the protagonist cannot profit psychologically from his own lucidity and profound insights), and he validates Nerval's visionary experience as a genuine encounter with the collective unconscious and anima mundi.

 Umberto Eco in his Six Walks in the Fictional Woods calls Nerval's Sylvie a "masterpiece" and analysed it to demonstrate the use of temporal ambiguity.

 Henry Miller called Nerval an "extraordinary French poet" and included him among a group of exemplary translators: "[i]n English we have yet to produce a poet who is able to do for Rimbaud what Baudelaire did for Poe's verse, or Nerval for Faust, or Morel and Larbaud for Ulysses".
 Literary critic Harold Bloom called him "a pure instance of Faustian man" but judged that "the sorrow of his unmothered and unloved existence destroyed him before" his genius could "fus[e] all the visionary's contraries together."

 Twentieth century French composer Denise Roger used Nerval's texts for some of her songs.

+British pianist, composer and singer Donald Swann set Nerval's sonnet "El Desdichado" to music as "Je suis le tenebreux".
+Sung in the original French, it was first performed in 1957 as part of the Flanders and Swann revue At the Drop of a Hat at London's New Lindsey Theatre, and subsequently recorded live for the release of the album version of the show.

 The English rock band Traffic included the jazz-rock track "Dream Gerrard" in their 1974 album When the Eagle Flies.
 Lyrics are known to be mainly written by Vivian Stanshall after reading Nerval's biography.

 There are streets named after Nerval in the towns of Saint-Denis, Béthisy-Saint-Pierre, Crépy-en-Valois, Creil, Mortefontaine, Othis and Senlis.